JunaidSalim/CodSoft/README.md

 # CodSoft
-This repository contains tasks/projects of my remote internship at CodSoft.
+This repository contains tasks/projects in C++ of my remote internship at CodSoft.

 ## Task 1: Number Guessing Game